spidermonkey356/product-card-component-main-4/README.md

 @Gareth-Moore

-1. Thank you for the help on using semantic HTML tags instead of only <div></div>
+1. Thank you for the help on using semantic HTML tags instead of only <div>

 2. I learnt to use % on the width, instead of using a fixed value.